Health Sciences Center, Room 292

 The University of Wyoming is committed to diversity and endorses principles of affirmative action.
 We acknowledge that diversity enriches and sustains our scholarship and promotes equal access to our educational mission.
 We seek and welcome applications from individuals of all backgrounds, experiences, and perspectives.

-As the sole state university, the admitted class to the professional pharmacy program usually consists of approximately 60% Wyoming residents.
+As the sole state university, the admitted class to the professional pharmacy program usually consists of approximately 60 percent Wyoming residents.
 Nonresident students add another perspective to our student body.

 Students in the School of Pharmacy have their own special activities and professional organizations, and also share in the congenial college and university community.
 While in school, students have many opportunities such as conducting research, submitting abstracts, presenting posters at state and national meetings, participating in medical outreach programs, and participating in national conferences.